-- Risk of dehydration, falling blood pressure, digestive disorders, hormone disruption, hair loss and muscle cramps
+- Risk of dehydration, falling blood pressure, digestive disorders, hormone disruption, hair loss, and muscle cramps

 - Risk of deficiencies in protein, essential fats, certain vitamins and minerals (e.g. iron and calcium)

-- Risk of disease: anaemia or osteoporosis
+- Risk of disease: anemia or osteoporosis

 - Risk of electrolyte imbalance, cardiac arrhythmia

 - Risk of weight gain when the diet is stopped